United Kingdom: Symbols

 The flag of the United Kingdom is the Union Flag, which is also referred to as the Union Jack.
 It was created in 1606 by the superimposition of the flag of England, representing Saint George, on the flag of Scotland, representing Saint Andrew, and was updated in 1801 with the addition of Saint Patrick's Flag.
 Wales is not represented in the Union Flag, as Wales had been conquered and annexed to England prior to the formation of the United Kingdom.
 The possibility of redesigning the Union Flag to include representation of Wales was discussed in 2007.
 The national anthem of the United Kingdom is "God Save the King", with "King" replaced with "Queen" in the lyrics whenever the monarch is a woman.

-Britannia is a national personification of the United Kingdom, originating from Roman Britain.
-Beside The Lion and the Unicorn and the dragon of heraldry, the bulldog is an iconic animal and commonly represented with the Union Flag.
-A rare personification is a character originating in the 18th century, John Bull.

 England, Wales and Scotland each have their own national symbols, including their national flags.
-Northern Ireland also has symbols, many of which are shared with the Republic of Ireland.
+Northern Ireland also has symbols, many of which are shared with the Republic of Ireland, but has no official flag.
+Beside the Lion and the Unicorn and the Welsh Dragon of heraldry, the bulldog is also used and commonly represented with the Union Flag.
+Great Britain, rather than the United Kingdom as a whole, also has personifications representing it, two of which are Britannia and John Bull.